gregorkrz/jetclustering/README.md

 ## Setup
 **Important**: To make it easier and less time-consuming to move the commands across different machines, i.e. lxplus, T3 and Vega, we use relative paths.
 However, all commands can also be supplied absolute paths starting with `/`. **In case you use relative paths, make sure to modify the `env.sh` file with your paths!**

-0. Environment setup

-We use the python compiled in the following container: `gkrz/lgatr:v3`
+0. Environment setup: We use the Python with packages compiled in the following container: `gkrz/lgatr:v3`.
+The container can be built from scratch using the Dockerfile in this repo.

 1. Set the environment variables `source env.sh`